 \section{Conclusion}

-Within small-world networks, shortcuts decrease the average path length and facilitate the transport of local information through the system~\cite{marrSimilarImpactTopological2006}.
+In small-world networks, shortcuts reduce the average path length and facilitate the transport of local information through the system~\cite{marrSimilarImpactTopological2006}.
 One would therefore expect that distributed coordination problems on graphs always benefit from shortcuts, albeit the effect size might depend on the respective length of the shortcut.
-In this manuscript, we discussed the graph coloring problem as a simple form of distributed coordination problem.
+Here, we discussed the graph coloring problem as a simple form of distributed coordination problem.
 We analyzed how shortcuts affect the time a local heuristic needs to solve the coloring problem.
 Depending on how reasoned the agents act, added shortcuts give rise to different mechanisms: They synchronize the solution domains between distant sections of the network, stabilize parts of the network against fluctuations, or they create perturbations.
 For reasoned heuristics, short shortcuts tend to insulate locally solved but globally incompatible solutions against each other, finally leading to an increase in the overall time until a solution is found.
-We call shortcuts that create such separated domains \textit{topological insulators}.
-In contrast, long shortcuts foster early synchronization of otherwise distant areas of the network, which is why we call them \textit{topological enhancers}.
+We call shortcuts that create such separated domains \textit{structural insulators}.
+In contrast, long shortcuts foster early synchronization of otherwise distant areas of the network, which is why we call them \textit{structural promotors}.

-The graph coloring problem is the simplest model to analyze the conflicts between and the solvability of distributed logical systems: The conflicts encountered in graph coloring dynamics on a ring arise due to two (or more) coloring domains that are structurally equal (they are correctly colored) but locally different (they follow a different color permutation).
+The graph coloring problem can also be analyzed as an example of distributed logical systems: The conflicts encountered in graph coloring dynamics on a ring arise due to two (or more) coloring domains that are structurally equal (they are correctly colored) but locally different (they follow a different color permutation).
 From a mathematical point of view, this inconsistency between local logical systems relates to distributed logic.
 Our results can hence be interpreted from the perspective of Gotthard Günther's \textit{theory of polycontexturality} (often also termed \textit{transclassical logic})~\cite{guentherBeitraegeZurGrundlegung1976}.